 Editor's Note: What immediately follows is a rundown of the latest changes and additions since this review was last updated.

 ExpressVPN is a popular British Virgin Islands-based provider of VPN services.
-It's a tough market and there's a lot of competition around, but ExpressVPN knows exactly how to stand out from the crowd: it's our current top-rated VPN provider, delivering more features than just about anybody else.
+It's a tough market and there's a lot of competition around, but ExpressVPN knows exactly how to stand out from the crowd: it's our current pick of the very best VPN provider, delivering more features than just about anybody else.

-Platform support is another highlight, with ExpressVPN providing apps for Windows, Mac, Android, iOS, Linux and others, as well as detailed setup support for routers, Apple TV, Fire TV, PlayStation, Chromebooks, Kindle Fire and more.
+Platform support is another highlight, with ExpressVPN providing apps for Windows, Mac, Android, iOS, Linux and others, custom firmware for many routers, as well as detailed manual setup guides for Apple TV, Fire TV, PlayStation, Chromebooks, Kindle Fire and more.

 - Want to try ExpressVPN?
 Check out the website here

-Your account only supports three simultaneous connections, which can't match some of the top competition (NordVPN allows up to 6, IPVanish allows 10.)
-But we suspect it's likely to be enough for most users, especially as the router support means you can connect as many devices as you like at home.
+But we suspect it's likely to be enough for many users, especially as the router support means you can connect as many devices as you like at home.

 There are valuable technical extras everywhere you look.
 ExpressVPN protects your internet traffic by using its own DNS servers, for instance.
 High-end encryption technologies prevent even the most advanced attackers from snooping on your activities.
 And unusual bonus features include a clever split-tunneling system which allows you to control exactly which apps use the VPN, and which will be routed through your regular internet connection, very useful if you find some apps don't work with a VPN, or running through the VPN noticeably slows them down.